demisto/content/Packs/FireEyeHX/Integrations/FireEyeHX/README.md

 <h2>Use Cases</h2>
 <p>FireEye HX integration can be used for the following use cases:</p>
 <h3>Monitor FireEye HX alerts</h3>
-<p>Simply use the ‘fetch-incidents’ option in the integration settings (as explained in ‘Fetched incidents data’ section above) for a continues pull of alerts to the Demisto platform.</p>
+<p>Simply use the ‘fetch-incidents’ option in the integration settings (as explained in ‘Fetched incidents data’ section above) for a continues pull of alerts to the Cortex XSOAR platform.</p>
 <h3>Search Hosts</h3>
 <p>Search all hosts or a subset of hosts for a specific file or indicator.<br>The produces a list of hosts with a list of results for each host.</p>
 <p>Find more information on ‘Additional Information’ section below.</p>